varthihaharsni/InlustroProject-CHATBOT/README.md

 # InlustroProject-CHATBOT
-It is Jupyter notebook file which you can download and directly import in Jupyter notebook
+It is a Jupyter notebook file which you can download it and directly import in Jupyter notebook.